shelbyspees/speesblog/_posts/2015-03-23-whats-next.md

 LA requires a car.
 SD requires a car.
 The Bay requires a car.
 The central coast requires a car unless I live biking distance from my job, and I'm not sure I want to live in a small town again.

 I could move to Portland or Seattle.
 Maybe.
 I don't know if I'm ready to leave all my family and friends to move out of state to work on some random CRUD app.
+I can do that here.

+---

+Update: I'm getting an A in Data Structures!
+Which means I'm pretty sure my GPA won't fall below a 3.5!
+Hooray #Astudent hell yeah